Everything you need to know about Illinois unemployment

 The Illinois Department of Employment Security was ill-prepared to handle record numbers of unemployed workers when the COVID-19 pandemic hit, was slow to distribute federal help, exposed Illinoisans' private information, then lefts thousands on hold awaiting answers.
 Here's the latest.

-Days since Illinois Department of Employment Security offices were open to the public.
+Days Illinois Department of Employment Security offices were all closed to the public.
+Four unemployment offices reopened Aug.
+26, but by appointment only.

 Amount spent through a no-bid contract to fix Illinois’ obsolete unemployment system and establish a call center.